niemopen/common-model-format/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org

+## What's new in version 1.0-alpha.5

+* Wildcards supported: ClassType has AnyAttributeIndicator and AnyElementIndicator
+* AugmentedGlobalClassID becomes GlobalClassCode
+* PropertyAssociation becomes ChildPropertyAssociation
+* RelationshpPropertyIndicator becomes RelationshipIndicator
+* AugmentableIndicator removed
+* AugmentingNamespace removed
+* Unnecessary types and elements removed
+* Examples not updated
+* CMF version of model not included

 ## What's new in version 1.0-alpha.4

 Several changes based on NTAC review of draft NDR 6: